 – Compare prices ahead of time.
 If you see like-for-like, find out if the store will throw in extras or beat the deal.
 This also works with broadband providers.

-– Are you purchasing accessories as well or more item?
+– Are you purchasing accessories as well or more items?
 A discount might mean you could afford to purchase everything instead of only the cheapest item.

 – If the store won’t agree to a discount, walk away.
 That could end up triggering a better deal.
 Also, telling utility, broadband, and phone providers that you are switching to a different service can end up getting you a call from their customer retentions department – and those are the people who have the power to cut prices!